Relationships and Sex Education (RSE)

 RSE has an important part to play in learning about emotional, social and physical aspects of growing up.
 It enables young people to develop the essential life skills for building and maintaining positive, enjoyable, respectful and non-exploitative relationships.
 It also supports learning about identity and the importance of staying safe, both physically and emotionally, including on and off line.

-Our programme of learning begins as soon as children arrive in school and continues until the end of secondary school.
+Our programme of learning begins as soon as children arrive in school and continues until the end of primary school.
 There is more information on our programme inside the leaflets at the bottom of the page.